fin1l/fin1l/README.md

-Hi I'm Finlay and I program in mostly Python, JavaScript, C++ and C#
+Hi I'm Finlay and I program in mostly C++, C#, Python, and JavaScript